jimmyyhwu/predictionio-churn-prediction/README.md

 ### Building, Training, and Deploying the Engine

 Build the engine using the following command.
+The no-asm flag will instruct the PredictionIO to skip building external dependencies.

-    pio build
+    pio build --no-asm

 Train the model with the following command.
 Note that the commons-math3 library included with Spark is incompatible with the one required by Deeplearning4j, so we must specify that PredictionIO use the version located at lib/commons-math3-3.3.jar.